How do I know if I am required to undertake the Clinical Assessment?

 I took the clinical assessment last year; do I need to take it again?

 No. The clinical assessment is valid for 2 years.

 No, you cannot choose when to take the assessment.
-The clinical assessment will be held from 22nd – 25th October 2019.
+The stage 1 clinical assessment will be held from 16th–20th November 2020 and also on Tuesday 24th November 2020.
 You must attend the date that is provided to you or you will be removed from the application process.

 What happens if I fail the clinical assessment?

 Your application will be deemed ineligible as you will not have met the eligibility criteria for entry to foundation training.
 Your application will be withdrawn.

 What is the cost of the clinical assessment?

 Applicants who are required to undertake a clinical assessment will be required to pay the full cost of £850 by 16th October 2020 and this is non-refundable.